 This stabilizer is one of the very best money can buy (and it’s not even that expensive!).
 I use this for making videos, primarily.

 I use a MacBook Pro to edit my photos and videos and to write all of my posts.
-It’s fast, compact, and the colors of the screen are as true to real life as I’ve found.
+It’s fast, compact, and the screen colors are as true to real life as I’ve found.
 I’ve tried editing on my husband’s gaming laptop, and even with its advanced graphics cards, the photos didn’t quite look right.
-Of course, people who see my images will notice they look a bit different from device to device based on what they’re using to look at it, but that can’t be helped.
+Of course, people who see my images will notice they look a bit different from device to device based on what they’re using to look at it, but that’s unavoidable.

-I love using this GoPro as a quick and easy way to film things, or for underwater photography.
-It’s lightweight, compact, and an excellent camera for beginners or those who just want an easy and reliable way to capture their travels.
-I recommend also buying a stabilizer stick, 5-10 extra batteries, a double battery charger, and a lens cap for this to keep it safe.
+I love using this GoPro as a quick and easy way to film things or for underwater photography.
+It’s lightweight, compact, and an excellent camera for beginners or those who want an easy and reliable way to capture their travels.
+I recommend buying a stabilizer stick, 5-10 extra batteries, a double battery charger, and a lens cap to keep it safe.

 Extra Camera Batteries

-I have 10 camera batteries, and if I spend a full day of shooting with this camera, I may go through 3 or 4 at absolute maximum.
-The battery life with these canon batteries is insanely long, and much better than any other camera I’ve ever used.
-I have so many batteries, because sometimes when I’m away from a power source, like when I’m hiking, camping, or staying somewhere without reliable power access, like when clamping or at eco-chic resorts like Azulik in Tulum, I may not be able to keep all of them charged easily.
+I have 10 camera batteries, and if I spend a full day shooting with this camera, I may go through 3 or 4 at the absolute maximum.
+The battery life with these canon batteries is insanely long and much better than any other camera I’ve ever used.
+I have so many batteries because sometimes, when I’m away from a power source, like when I’m hiking, camping, or staying somewhere without reliable power access, like when clamping or at eco-chic resorts like Azulik in Tulum, I may not be able to keep all of them charged easily.

-Each battery lasts about 4-6 hours of continuous use, and takes about and hour and half to recharge.
-In colder temperatures, batteries do not last as long, and their use may be cut by as much as 80% depending upon how cold it is, which is true of any battery.
+Each battery lasts about 4-6 hours of continuous use and takes about an hour and a half to recharge.
+In colder temperatures, batteries do not last as long, and their use may be cut by as much as 80%, depending upon how cold it is, which is true of any battery.
 So, if you are traveling or live somewhere where it regularly dips well below freezing, buy twice as many batteries as you think you may need.
-No matter how good the savings may be, never buy off brand batteries.
-They could damage your camera irreparably, or void the camera’s warranty.
+No matter how good the savings may be, never buy off-brand batteries.
+They could damage your camera irreparably or void the camera’s warranty.

 This Samsung Solid State Drive is something I use each day when traveling to back up my photos, make extra room on my laptop or memory cards, and protect my work.

-When I’m somewhere it might rain, I keep my memory cards stored in waterproof silicone Stasher bags, my camera and lenses in resealable plastic bags with moisture absorbing packets at the bottom, and I use this camera bag.
-Of course, if you’re going somewhere stormier or where you might fall or drop your bag into water (like when sailing or hiking near a river) I recommend a waterproof bag like this one.
+When I’m somewhere it might rain, I keep my memory cards stored in waterproof silicone Stasher bags, my camera, and lenses in resealable plastic bags with moisture-absorbing packets at the bottom, and I use this camera bag.
+Of course, if you’re going somewhere stormier or where you might fall or drop your bag into water ( for example, when sailing or hiking near a river), I recommend a waterproof bag like this one.